-Compared to other North Devon beaches, Woolcombe Beach has clearer and greener water, much like beaches in Cornwall, a refreshing change from the murky water of other beaches, and so much more inviting!
+Compared to other North Devon beaches, Woolcombe Beach can have clearer and greener water, much like beaches in Cornwall, a refreshing change from the murky water of other beaches, and so much more inviting!
 Woolacombe Beach has been awarded The Blue Flag on numerous occasions - The Blue Flag beach award is widely considered the gold standard for beaches.

 Walking the length of Woolacombe Beach is always a special moment, gives you time to think, relax, unwind, refresh and focus, ideal for those living and working in more hectic built up areas, looking for a break.
-It, of course, goes without saying that there is gold at the end of the rainbow, in the shape of a hearty plate of food, or a refreshing post walk drink, be it a mug of hot chocolate or beer!
+End your walk with a hearty plate of food and a refreshing post walk drink.

 There are many establishments serving food and drinks on and around Woolacombe Beach, shops, take aways, restaurants and pubs, one of the best being The Red Barn, where you can take in the view of the entire beach, Woolacombe Bay, including Lundy Island.